COGS118A/Group019-SP23/README.md

 Hi!
 Does anybody want to discuss topic of interests?
-I will start working on a temporary topic to submit for the checkpoint.
+I will start working on a temporary topic to submit for the checkpoint - Daimeng

 # COGS118A Project template
 This is your group repo for your final project for COGS118A